each/draft-aname/draft-ietf-dnsop-aname.md

     the common core functionality of existing proprietary ANAME-like facilities.

-  * The zone maintenance described in (#primary) behaves as if DNS UPDATE [@!RFC2136] is used to keep an ANAME's sibling address records in sync with the ANAME target, so it interoperates with existing DNSSEC signers, secondary servers, and resolvers.
+  * The zone maintenance mechanism described in (#primary) behaves as if DNS UPDATE [@!RFC2136] were being used to keep an ANAME's sibling address records in sync with the ANAME target; this allows it to interoperate with existing DNSSEC signers, secondary servers, and resolvers.

 This is enough to be useful by itself.
-However it can be less than optimal in certain situations, for instance when the ANAME target uses clever tricks to provide different answers to different clients to improve latency or load balancing.
+However, it can be less than optimal in certain situations: for instance, when the ANAME target uses clever tricks to provide different answers to different clients to improve latency or load balancing.

-  * The additional section processing rules in (#additional) inform resolvers that an ANAME record is in play.
+  * The Additional section processing rules in (#additional) inform resolvers that an ANAME record is in play.

   * Resolvers can use this ANAME information as described in